adarshpandey18/0xA/03 Development/Java/Maven.md

 ### Getting Dependencies

 1. **Search for Dependencies**:
    - To add external libraries (like a MySQL connector for Java), you can download the JAR file manually.
-However, maintaining version control is important, so you should use **Maven Repository** (https://mvnrepository.com/).
+However, maintaining version control is important, so you should use [**Maven Repository**](https://mvnrepository.com/).

 2. **Add Dependency to `pom.xml`**:
    - Go to [Maven Repository](https://mvnrepository.com/) and search for your desired dependency (e.g., "MySQL connector for Java").